Live Event Guide: Streaming Mode

 Refresh EventBuilder Bot - Reset and reconnect the EventBuilder system to your presentation environment if your content and audio are not operating as expected in the stream.
 Note: this action will interrupt Event presentation and recording.
 Should a refresh be necessary, please inform your Presenter.

 Change Presentation Environment - Allows the EventBuilder system to join a different presentation environment on-the-fly, Moderators and Presenters will need to connect to the new presentation environment.

-Note: Organizers can change the presenation environment.
+Note: Organizers can change the presentation environment.
 Organizers cannot change the presentation platform.
-E.g, Change from Teams to Skype.
+E.g., Change from Teams to Skype.

 Troubleshooting Best Practices - Refreshing the EventBuilder bot.